BaapWP/advance-wp-docs/README.md

      1. If there are no changes, it won't do anything.
 	 1. If there are changes however, it will trigger a notification to update documentation.
 	 1. In addition, it will regenerate and replace the original screenshot automatically.

+### Components

+ 1. Documentation Plugin (to create docs and settings related to docs)
+ 1. Documentation Tracker (Node.js app) or an API based service for shared sites.

 That's how much I could think of, at the moment.
 Will revise as needed